Sedation Dentistry In Redmond, WA

 Am I A Good Candidate For Sedation Dentistry?

 Sedation dentistry is completely safe when administered by a trained professional like Dr. Daniel Bickel.
-Dr. Bickel has years of experience in dental sedation and oral surgery, and will make sure you stay completely safe during your appointment.
+Dr. Bickel has years of experience in dental sedation and oral surgery and will make sure you stay completely safe during your appointment.

 Complications are very rare for both oral conscious sedation and nitrous oxide sedation, and to make sure you’re a good candidate, Dr. Bickel will ask you about your health history and medications and supplements you may be taking.

 Throughout your procedure, your vital signs will also be closely monitored to make sure that your heart rate, blood pressure, oxygen levels, and other such vitals are within normal limits.
-In the extremely unlikely event that something doesn’t look right, our team is prepared to intervene.

 This depends on the type of sedation that you choose.